spie-ics-ag/meraki2azure_ad/README.md

 ### Step 3: Configure your server
 Provide the parameters in `exports.creds` in config.js as instructed.
-Update `exports.destroySessionUrl` in config.js, if you want to use a different `post_logout_redirect_uri`.

-You'll notice some parameters are read from the environment variables.
-You need to export the as follow before starting your app:
+Some mandatory parameters are read from the environment variables.
+You need to export them as follow before starting your app:
 ```bash
 export AZ_TENANT_ID=11111111-1111-1111-1111-111111111111
 export AZ_CLIENT_ID=00000000-0000-0000-0000-000000000000